oat-sa/generis/core/Middleware/README.md

 ### How to create a new Middleware?

-Create a `Middleare` class as bellow and add it to the DI container.
+Create a `Middleware` class as bellow and add it to the DI container.

 ```php
 <?php